 This is a loan program which enables parents to borrow money for their dependent children.
-The dependent must be enrolled at least half-time.
+The dependent must be enrolled at least half-time in courses required for their program of study.
 PLUS loans are credit worthy loans and are limited in amount to the cost of attendance minus any other financial aid received by the student.
 PJC requires the student to complete the FAFSA before the school will certify a PLUS loan.